Rating Policy and Strategy

 RATES AND CHARGES ARE PAYABLE BY INSTALMENTS

-Any ratepayer who may be experiencing difficulties in meeting their instalment payments are encouraged to contact Council's Rates Unit on 5775 8555 to discuss alternative arrangements.
+Any ratepayer who may be experiencing difficulties in meeting their instalment payments is encouraged to contact Council's Revenue Unit on 5775 8555 to discuss alternative payment arrangements.
 This will prevent the matter being placed in the hands of Council’s Debt Collection Agency, saving the ratepayer extensive legal costs.
-Differential Rates

 per rateable property.